-Dunedin is a region of unique landscapes and fascinating cultural history.
+Ōtepoti Dunedin is a region of unique and beautiful landscapes, wildlife and fascinating cultural history

-Known as the Edinburgh of New Zealand, Dunedin wears its Scottish heritage with pride.
+Known as the Wildlife Capital of New Zealand, Dunedin prides itself on its beautiful built heritage, stunning scenery, and unique biodiversity.
 Surrounded by dramatic hills and at the foot of a long, picturesque harbour, Dunedin is one of the best-preserved Victorian and Edwardian cities in the Southern Hemisphere.

-Accommodation in Dunedin ranges from elegant, Victorian-building hotels to cosy backpacker dorms to world-class luxury hotels.
+Accommodation in Dunedin ranges from boutique hotels and apartments to motels and world-class luxury accommodation.

-Most places to stay have great views and easy access to nearby attractions and activities.
-Staying in downtown Dunedin will ensure you are close to the nightlife and many excellent cafés and restaurants of the town.
+Most places have easy access to nearby attractions and activities.
+Staying in downtown Dunedin will ensure you are close to the nightlife and many excellent cafés and restaurants of the city centre.

 There are excellent bed and breakfasts, and boutique stays across the wider city, including rural Dunedin and the peninsula.